csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 from database theory, Gottlob _et al._ (1999a, 1999b) developed a notion, **hypertree width**, that is based on the characterization of the CSP as a hypergraph.
 In addition to showing that any CSP with hypertree width w can be solved in time O(nw+1 log n), they also showed that hypertree width subsumes all previously defined measures of “width” in the sense that there are cases where the hypertree width is bounded and the other measures are unbounded.

 Interest in look-back approaches to backtracking was rekindled by the work of Bayardo and Schrag (1997), whose RELSAT algorithm combined constraint learning and backjumping and was shown to outperform many other algorithms of the time.
-This led to AND/OR search algorithms applicable to both CSPs and probabilistic reasoning (Dechter and Ma- teescu, 2007).
+This led to AND/OR search algorithms applicable to both CSPs and probabilistic reasoning (Dechter and Mateescu, 2007).
 Brown _et al._ (1988) introduce the idea of symmetry breaking in CSPs, and Gent _et al._ (2006) give a recent survey.

 The field of **distributed constraint satisfaction** looks at solving CSPs when there is a DISTRIBUTED CONSTRAINT SATISFACTION